Emriko/Portfolio/content/posts/particleSystem.md

 }
 ```
 ## Depth collission
-As observed above, the particles just fall through the ground making otherly from the 3D scene.
-This issue is solved with depth collission.
+As observed above, the particles simply fall through the ground, making them appear out of place in the 3D scene.
+This issue is resolved using depth collision.

-To achieve this, we need to project the particles to screen position to be able to sample the occupying pixels depth and normal.
-The normal will be used uppon collission for impact velocity calculations.
+To achieve this, we need to project the particles onto screen space to sample the depth and normal of the occupying pixels.
+The normal will be used upon collision for impact velocity calculations.

-In the graphics pipline I dessgined for our engine, we have the data we need saved in the Geometry buffers.
-We bind these before the compute shader pass.
+In the graphics pipeline I designed for our engine, the necessary data is stored in the geometry buffers.
+We bind these before the compute shader pass
 ```c
 myGbuffer.CSSetAsResourceOnSlot(GBuffer::GBufferTexture::ScreenPos, 1);
 myGbuffer.CSSetAsResourceOnSlot(GBuffer::GBufferTexture::Normal, 2);
 ```

-In the compute shader we convert the world possition to the following spaces we will need.
-View position for the Z-Depth from our camper, and projected for the screen space cordinates to sample the pixels depth and normals.
+In the compute shader, we convert the world position into the necessary coordinate spaces.
+We use view space for Z-depth from our camera and projected space for screen-space coordinates to sample the pixel depth and normals

 ```hlsl
     float4x4 transform = float4x4(